amirvhd/Uncertainty_aware_SSL/README.md

 ### Pretraining

+You need to specify the path for dataset and also saved_models for the following codes.  the You can run the pretraining of model for CIFAR-10 for UA-SSL with following code.

 ```python
 python main_pretrain.py --cosine --nh 10 --dataset cifar10 --lamda1 1 --lamda2 0.08 --epoch 800
 ```
 ### Linear evaluation

+You can run the linear-evaluation of the model for CIFAR-10 for UA-SSL with the following code.
+To get the results for semi-supervised, you need to use --semi and also specify what percccentage of data to be used for linear evaaluation for example --semi_percent 10 means it uses 10 percent of data for linear evaluation.

 ```python
 python main_linear.py --nh 10 --dataset cifar10 --lamda1 1 --lamda2 0.08